On the computation of homology of type A real flag manifolds: Introduction

-For any flag manifold, it is known that the coefficients are either $0$ or $\pm 2$ leading us to focus on two main aspects related to this calculus.
-The first is the determination when it is non-zero and, if it is the case, the second is to get the correct sign.
-In \cite{LR22a}, the first question is solved and also the first and second homology groups of any real flag manifold of type A are given.
-In \cite{LR22c}, a new characterization of the Bruhat order of the symmetric group is provided through the permutation's Lehmer code.
-From the work developed in the preceding papers, it was possible to advance getting a complete answer.
-By a distinct approach, Matszangosz \cite{Mat19} also obtains a formula with some combinatorial complexity.
-However, we may illustrate the process in terms of a type of Young diagram for permutations.
-Furthermore, we also compute the third and fourth homology groups, and the free part up to the $6$-homology groups, exhibiting their generators in full generality.
+For any flag manifold, it is well-established that the coefficients are either $0$ or $\pm 2$, necessitating a focus on two principal aspects of this computation.
+The first is determining when the coefficient is non-zero, and, if so, the second is establishing the correct sign.
+In \cite{LR22a}, the first issue is resolved and the first and second homology groups of any real flag manifold of type A are provided.
+In \cite{LR22c}, a novel characterization of the Bruhat order of the symmetric group is introduced via the permutation's Lehmer code.
+Building on the work developed in the aforementioned studies, we have advanced towards a comprehensive solution.
+Matszangosz \cite{Mat19}, through an alternative approach, also obtained a formula with certain combinatorial complexities.
+However, this method has the added advantage of being illustrated through the code diagram for permutations (see Figure \ref{fig:ex_sign}).
+Additionally, the third and fourth homology groups, along with the free part up to the sixth homology group, and their corresponding generators, are computed in full generality (see Proposition \ref{prop:betti_generators}, Theorems \ref{thm:H3},\ref{thm:H4}).

-The paper is organized as follows.
-In Section 2, we introduce the main definitions of combinatorics of the symmetric group, flag manifolds of type A, and its cellular decomposition.
-In Section 3, we present the results on the topology of these manifolds.
-In Section 4, we obtain the combinatorial formula for the sign of the boundary map coefficients.
-In Section 5, we study generators in the integral homology of flag manifolds of type A in some low-dimensional cases.
+The paper is organized as follows. \Cref{sec:pre} introduces the primary definitions related to the combinatorics of the symmetric group, flag manifolds of type A, and their cellular decomposition. \Cref{sec:homology} presents the topological results concerning these manifolds. \Cref{sec:sign} details the process of deriving a formula for the sign of the boundary map coefficients. \Cref{sec:generators} focuses on the generators in the integral homology of flag manifolds of type A in specific low-dimensional cases.